Kristen K DeStigter, MD, FACR

 Clinical Affairs Officer

 Anjuli first joined the team in 2014 after completing medical school at SUNY Upstate Medical University in Syracuse, NY.
 She traveled to Uganda four times over the course of her radiology residency at the University of Vermont Medical Center (2013-2017).
 She has been involved in several ITW projects, including creating illustration stickers to add to ultrasound reports to make them easier for patients and healthcare providers to understand, and creating a homemade ultrasound gel that can be made on-site at clinics when standard gel is unavailable.
 She completed her fellowship in Abdominal Imaging and Intervention at the University of Wisconsin - Madison in 2018 and is now an Assistant Professor in Abdominal Imaging at the University of Colorado, Anschutz Medical Campus.

 Program Manager – Imaging the World Africa

-Currently he is the Chief Executive Officer and Medical Director at Kamuli Mission Hospital, having completed specialized training as a general surgeon from Makerere University in 2007.
-Dr. Matovu is also the Programme Manager for Imaging the World Africa.
+Currently Dr Alphonsus is the Chief Executive Officer and Medical Director at Kamuli Mission Hospital, having completed specialized training as a general surgeon from Makerere University in 2007.
+Dr Matovu is also the Programme Manager for Imaging the World Africa.
 He has co-authored several journal publications and conducted recent studies in Public Administration and Management at Nkumba University.
-He is fluent in multiple African and European languages and enjoys playing musical instruments.
+He is fluent in multiple African and European languages.